yahyalmh/GitCommands/README.md

 * Update latest commit messages.
 It lets you combine staged changes with the previous commit instead of creating an entirely new commit.

     `git commit --amend -m "new message"`
+    - if you do not want to change the commit message use `--no-edit` instead of new message"

 ## Stash
 Often, when you’ve been working on part of your project, things are in a messy state and you want to switch branches for a bit to work on something else.
 The problem is, you don’t want to do a commit of half-done work just so you can get back to this point later.
 The answer to this issue is the git stash command.